Job no: 502520

 Special Instructions to Applicants:

-3. List of three professional references, two of which must be current or former clinical supervisors
+Please include: 1) cover letter, 2) resume, and 3) list of three professional references, two of which must be current or former clinical supervisors.

 Miami University is committed to creating an inclusive and effective teaching, learning, research, and working environment for all.